-On November 21, 2014, Emory University and the Georgia Institute of Technology will host the second-annual workshop for exchanging research ideas in this exciting new area.
+On December 4, 2015, Georgia State University will host the third annual workshop for exchanging research ideas in this growing research area.
 The program will include distinguished visiting speakers, oral presentations from local researchers, an interactive poster session, and breakout sessions to allow graduate students and faculty across area to meet and exchange ideas.
 Participation is open, and free to all who register to attend.

 Tom Clark – Emory